-Not more than one person may be permitted to occupy any one voting booth or compartment at one time except when providing lawful assistance.
-A person may not remain in or occupy a booth or compartment longer than necessary to prepare the person's ballot.
+No more than one individual may be permitted to occupy any one voting booth or compartment at one time except when providing lawful assistance.
+An individual may not remain in or occupy a booth or compartment longer than necessary to prepare the individual's ballot.